IFRCGo/ecv-toolkit/app/_disease/disease-05_en.md

 ### Prevention

-- Safe, clean drinking water (including a clean, covered water container in the household).
+- Safe, clean drinking water (including a clean, covered water container in the household)
-- Use of appropriate sanitation facilities (sound, clean latrines).
+- Use of appropriate sanitation facilities (sound, clean latrines)
-- Handwashing with soap (especially after using the toilet or cleaning a baby).
+- Handwashing with soap (especially after using the toilet or cleaning a baby)
-- Good food hygiene (thoroughly cooked food, covered food, clean utensils, etc.).
+- Good food hygiene (thoroughly cooked food, covered food, clean utensils, etc.)
-- Exclusive breastfeeding for the first six months of life.
+- Exclusive breastfeeding for the first six months of life
--	Routine vaccination.
+-	Routine vaccination
-- Social mobilization and behaviour change communication.
+- Social mobilization and behaviour change communication

 ### Vulnerable people

-- Children who are malnourished.
+- Children who are malnourished
-- People, especially children, with weakened immune systems (for example from HIV infection).
+- People, especially children, with weakened immune systems (for example from HIV infection)
-- People living in areas that have poor water, sanitation and hygiene facilities and services.
+- People living in areas that have poor water, sanitation and hygiene facilities and services

 ### If an epidemic occurs

-- Detect and refer cases to health facilities.
+- Detect and refer cases to health facilities
-- Promote safe, clean drinking water (including a clean, covered water container in the household).
+- Promote safe, clean drinking water (including a clean, covered water container in the household)
-- Promote use of appropriate sanitation facilities (sound, clean latrines).
+- Promote use of appropriate sanitation facilities (sound, clean latrines)
-- Promote handwashing with soap (especially after using the toilet or cleaning a baby).
+- Promote handwashing with soap (especially after using the toilet or cleaning a baby)
-- Promote good food hygiene (thoroughly cooked food, covered food, clean utensils, etc.).
+- Promote good food hygiene (thoroughly cooked food, covered food, clean utensils, etc.)
-- Support mass vaccination campaigns.
+- Support mass vaccination campaigns
-- Increase social mobilization and behaviour change communication.
+- Increase social mobilization and behaviour change communication
-- Encourage breastfeeding and continued breastfeeding when an infant is sick.
+- Encourage breastfeeding and continued breastfeeding when an infant is sick

 ### Community-based assessment - questions